boonleng/cspec/README.md

 The demo notebooks represent most of usable components in this project.
 The development notebooks are mainly for development and experimentation only.
 They may not fully function on other machines.

 2021
 ===

+Pulse compression is performed using supplied waveform:
+ - Transmit waveform is stored as a binary file in `blob/Ref_TableH1.bin` in a signed 16-bit I/Q interleaving format.

-Turbine locations are stored in `blob/wtc_loc.csv`.
+Wind turbine locations are now tabulated in a spreadsheet:

+ - Each turbine is documented as (range, azimuth) in `blob/wtc_loc.csv`.
-Processed results are stored in `blob/results.csv` and `blob/deltas.npz`.
+ - Summary results are stored in `blob/results.csv` and `blob/deltas.npz`.
-Refer to noteboo Demo 04 - Results from CSV for visualization of the summary results.
+ - Refer to notebook Demo 04 - Results from CSV for visualization of the summary results.

 Random Notes
 ===